 - Begin by preheating your oven to 425°F.

-- Remove the chicken giblets, rinsing the chicken under cold water using the method outlined above, drain any water left inside the cavity, and pat the outside dry.
+- Remove the chicken giblets, rinse the chicken under cold water using the above process, drain any water left inside the cavity, and pat the outside dry.
 Generously salt and pepper the inside of the chicken.
-Stuff the cavity with a bunch of thyme tied together with kitchen twine, one lemon cut in half, and four to six cloves of garlic.
-Brush the outside with two tablespoons melted butter, and sprinkle with pepper and gluten-free seasoned salt.
-Tie the legs together with kitchen twine and tuck the wing tips under the body of the chicken.
-Next, peel and cut four large carrots in half, a couple of celery ribs cut into pieces, and one large onion cut into quarters, then place them into a roasting pan.
-Toss with salt and pepper, a few more sprigs of thyme, and drizzle with oil (I use olive oil), then spread the mixture around in the bottom of the roasting pan and place the chicken on top of the vegetables.
+Next, stuff the cavity with a bunch of thyme tied together with kitchen twine, one lemon cut in half, and four to six cloves of garlic.
+Brush the outside with two tablespoons of melted butter, and sprinkle with pepper and gluten-free seasoned salt.
+Tie the legs together with kitchen twine and tuck the wing tips under the chicken’s body.
+Finally, peel and cut four large carrots in half, a couple of celery ribs cut into pieces, and one large onion cut into quarters, and place them into a roasting pan.
+Toss the vegetables with salt and pepper, a few more thyme sprigs, and drizzle with oil (I use olive oil); then spread the mixture around the bottom of the roasting pan and place the chicken on top.

-- Roast the chicken until the juices run clear when you cut between the leg and the thigh; again, the internal temperature should be 165°F (about 1 ½ to 2 hours roasting time).
-Remove the roasting pan from the oven and cover with aluminum foil or the pan lid for 20-30 minutes.
-Slice the chicken, arranging on a platter, and serve it with the vegetables.
+- Roast the chicken in the oven until the juices run clear when you cut between the leg and the thigh.
+Again, the internal temperature on an instant-read thermometer should read 165°F (74°C, or about 1 ½ to 2 hours of roasting time).
+When done, remove the roasting pan from the oven and cover with aluminum foil or the pan lid for 20-30 minutes.
+Slice the chicken, arrange it on a platter, and serve it with the vegetables.
 Note: If you plan to make chicken salad, save one side of the breast meat to cool and use later.

 Many chicken salad recipes may call for rotisserie chicken.
 Still, unless it’s perfectly cooked and freshly shredded, I suggest skipping the rotisserie and using chicken or turkey breast that’s fresh-cooked or leftover whole breast meat from a nicely roasted bird.
 In the end, the moist, clean texture of perfectly cooked breast meat will lift this salad to heavenly heights when it’s eaten.

-But if using rotisserie chicken, my recommendation, especially if you’re short on time, is to visit the deli section of your favorite grocery to buy a chicken that’s cooked and ready to go.
+But if using rotisserie chicken, my recommendation, especially if you’re short on time, is to visit the deli section of your favorite grocery to buy a cooked and ready-to-go chicken.

 Serve Cranberry Chicken Salad in Several Ways...